Burning Sun scandal: Opening of the Burning Sun

-Other clubs
+Seungri's affiliations with other clubs

-Monkey Museum was the first Gangnam club to associate Seungri's name, and opened on July 27, 2016, in the upscale neighborhood of Cheongdam-dong, Gangnam-gu.
+Monkey Museum was a Gangnam club to associate Seungri's name, and opened on July 27, 2016, in the upscale neighborhood of Cheongdam-dong, Gangnam-gu.
 It was a trendy hip hop lounge-style bar, co-owned by Seungri, Yoo and a group of K-pop singers.
 During the scandal's investigation, it became one of the first non-relevant charges against Seungri, of illegal operation as a bar, while it was registered as a restaurant; and later involved allegations of embezzlement of funds by Seungri and Yoo.

 Arena (or Club Arena) was a dance club that opened in 2014 in Nonhyeon-dong, Gangnam-gu.
 It was known as a TV and sports celebrity hang-out, had a reputation for a very strict dress code, and could accommodate 700 guests with separate EDM and hip hop dance floors.

 It was another club Seungri was affiliated with, and where he was alleged to have made arrangements for investors to receive sexual favors.
 The owner, last name Kang, and another of the club's operators, were arrested on tax evasion charges during the scandal's investigation.